$12.5 million expansion of McLean Hospital

 Posted: November 13th, 2011

 Michael Halassa, Class of 2013, recently published a first author paper in Nature Neuroscience, describing work he carried out at MIT in the lab of Christopher Moore, now at Brown University.
 By selective optical control of thalamic activity, Mike and colleagues demonstrated that sleep spindles can be causally generated with millisecond precision to understand their role in physiology and behavior.
 The work was carried out while Mike was a PGY1 and PGY2 in the Research Concentration Program.
-Mike was also recently awarded a NIH pathway to independence career award (K99/R00) through the National Institute of Neurological Disorders and Stroke, the first time such an award has been obtained by a current MGH/McLean resident.

 Fostering research education and mentorship during residency